-- 31. Any time served progression pay still in place in public bodies not agreed through business case approvals will be in breach of Executive policy. - 32.
-DFP will, by exception, consider proposals which include reforms to improve business performance and the efficiency of the workforce (evidenced, for example, through changes in terms and conditions of contract).
-There will be some flexibility in relation to the one per cent limit in 2015-16 for these proposals.
+- 27. In 2016-17, pay awards are subject to the following parameters: - Progression within pay-bands where this is contractual; and - Discretion to pay up to a maximum of one per cent revalorisation where this is affordable within current budgets (unless there is contractual provision to pay above this rate). - 28.
+Increases arising from contractual progression pay increments will only continue to be paid where such increments remain a legal entitlement.
+DSO advice should be provided to confirm that this is the case. - 29.
+All public bodies with automatic time served progression pay should have now submitted proposals to DoF to ensure that public sector workers do not receive an automatic pay increase purely as a result of time in post.
+Any time served progression pay still in place in public bodies not supported by a proportionate business case is in breach of Executive pay policy.
+Where any legacy issues in this area remain, departments must work proactively to resolve these. - 30.
+DoF will, by exception, consider proposals which include reforms to improve business performance and the efficiency of the workforce (evidenced, for example, through changes in terms and conditions of contract).
+There will be some flexibility in relation to the one per cent limit in 2016-17 for these proposals.
 Public bodies will need to submit a robust and fully costed business case for their proposals that offers clear value for money.
-Any public bodies considering this approach should contact DFP Supply in the first instance.
+Any public bodies considering this approach should contact DoF Supply in the first instance.